 It was 50 years ago Saturday that Apollo 11 astronaut Neil Armstrong piloted the Eagle — the first manned lunar-landing spacecraft — to the surface of the moon.

 He had to land manually, as the onboard computer couldn’t process instructions fast enough as they sped toward a field of boulders; landing on them would have surely meant death.
-But he settled down with less than 30 seconds of fuel remaining and, after a few hours of rest, stepped onto the surface of our moon, followed shortly by Edwin “Buzz” Aldrin, while Michael Collins circled less than 10 miles overhead in the command module, Columbia.
+But he settled down with less than 30 seconds of fuel remaining and, after a few hours of rest, stepped onto the surface of our moon, followed shortly by Edwin “Buzz” Aldrin, while Michael Collins circled as few about 66 miles overhead in the command module, Columbia.

-“It was probably the greatest singular human endeavor, certainly in modern times, maybe in the history of all mankind,” said former astronaut Gene Cernan last week.
-Now 65, Cernan was the last of the 12 men to walk on the moon, from Apollo 17 in 1972.
+“It was probably the greatest singular human endeavor, certainly in modern times, maybe in the history of all mankind,” said former astronaut Gene Cernan as the 30th anniversary approached.
+Then 65, Cernan was the last of the 12 men to walk on the moon, from Apollo 17 in 1972.

 Everyone in the program knew there were significant risks — right up to the top.
 President Richard Nixon was ready to address the nation in case of failure.
-Nixon speechwriter William Safire (now a columnist for the New York Times) wrote the words Nixon never had to use, sent as a memo to Nixon’s Chief of Staff, H.R.
+Nixon speechwriter William Safire (later a columnist for the New York Times) wrote the words Nixon never had to use, sent as a memo to Nixon’s Chief of Staff, H.R.
 Haldeman.

 The memo was titled “IN EVENT OF MOON DISASTER”:

 These brave men, Neil Armstrong and Edwin Aldrin, know that there is no hope for their recovery.
 But they also know that there is hope for mankind in their sacrifice.

 These two men are laying down their lives in mankind’s most noble goal: the search for truth and understanding.